 A student who is permitted to carry more than 19 semester hours is charged for each credit hour over 19.
 The maximum load for a summer session is six or seven semester hours.

 Classification of Students

-Students are classified according to the to tal number of semester hours earned.
+Students are classified according to the total number of semester hours earned.

 Freshman 0 - 29 semester hrs.

+Sophomore

-Sophomore 30 - 59 semester hrs.
+Junior 60 - 89 semester hrs.

-Junior

-Senior 90 or more semester hrs.

-Fifth (5th) Year Level Student with a bachelor's

-or higher degree who is taking
+Senior

 Enrollment Status